-As of July 23, 2021, there were 2 public civil actions pending against our subsidiaries in Argentina (1) and Venezuela (1), compared with 2 such cases on July 24, 2020, and 2 such cases on July 23, 2019.
+As of October 22, 2021, there were 1 public civil actions pending against our subsidiaries in Venezuela (1), compared with 2 such cases on October 23, 2020, and 2 such cases on October 22, 2019.

 In the public civil action in Argentina, Asociación Argentina de Derecho de Danos v.
-Massalin Particulares S.A., et al., Civil Court of Buenos Aires, Argentina, filed February 26, 2007, our subsidiary and another member of the industry are defendants.
-The plaintiff, a consumer association, seeks the establishment of a relief fund for reimbursement of medical costs associated with diseases allegedly caused by smoking.
-Our subsidiary filed its answer in September 2007.
-In March 2010, the case file was transferred to the Federal Court on Administrative Matters after the Civil Court granted plaintiff's request to add the national government as a co-plaintiff in the case.
+Massalin Particulares S.A., et al., Civil Court of Buenos Aires, Argentina, filed February 26, 2007, our subsidiary and another member of the industry were defendants.
+The plaintiff, a consumer association, sought the establishment of a relief fund for reimbursement of medical costs associated with diseases allegedly caused by smoking.
 The trial court dismissed the case on May 14, 2021.
+No appeal was filed and the trial court's dismissal is now final.

-In the public civil action in Venezuela, Federation of Consumers and Users Associations ("FEVACU"), et al. v.
+In a public civil action in Venezuela, Federation of Consumers and Users Associations ("FEVACU"), et al. v.
 National Assembly of Venezuela and the Venezuelan Ministry of Health, Constitutional Chamber of the Venezuelan Supreme Court, filed April 29, 2008, we were not named as a defendant, but the plaintiffs published a notice pursuant to court order, notifying all interested parties to appear in the case.
 In January 2009, our subsidiary appeared in the case in response to this notice.
 The plaintiffs purport to represent the right to health of the citizens of Venezuela and claim that the government failed to protect adequately its citizens' right to health.
 The claim asks the court to order the government to enact stricter regulations on the manufacture and sale of tobacco products.
 In addition, the plaintiffs ask the court to order companies involved in the tobacco industry to allocate a percentage of their "sales or benefits" to establish a fund to pay for the health care costs of treating smoking-related diseases.
 In October 2008, the court ruled that plaintiffs have standing to file the claim and that the claim meets the threshold admissibility requirements.
 In December 2012, the court admitted our subsidiary and BAT's subsidiary as interested third parties.
 In February 2013, our subsidiary answered the complaint.